Executive Education FAQs

 Will I be given time off work in order to study?

-Your employer must commit to giving you a minimum of 6 hours of your standard contracted working time per week for ‘off-the-job’ training.
+Your employer must commit to giving you a minimum of eight hours of your standard contracted working time per week for ‘off-the-job’ training.
 It doesn’t have to be exactly the same amount of time each week.

 Can you get an exemption from a specific unit if you have a professional qualification already (e.g. accountancy)?